EwaoluwaO/MarketBasket/README.md

-# Market Basket Analysis using SQL
+# Market Basket Analysis on BigQuery: TheLook eCommerce Dataset

+---

 ## Overview

-This project demonstrates a **Market Basket Analysis (MBA)** performed using SQL to identify frequently co-occurring products in retail transactions.
-The goal is to uncover hidden purchasing patterns that can inform strategic business decisions, such as product placement, cross-selling initiatives, and promotional campaigns.
+This project showcases a **Market Basket Analysis (MBA)** leveraging Google BigQuery and the public `thelook_ecommerce` dataset.
+The goal is to identify frequently co-purchased products within real-world e-commerce transactions, uncovering valuable purchasing patterns that can drive strategic business decisions for online retailers.

+---

 ## Business Problem

-A common challenge for retail businesses is understanding customer purchasing behavior beyond individual product sales.
-Knowing which products are bought together can unlock significant opportunities for revenue growth and improved customer experience.
-This project addresses the need to systematically identify these relationships from transactional data.
+For e-commerce businesses, understanding how products relate to each other in customer purchases is critical.
+By identifying which products are often bought together, businesses can optimize their online store layout, personalize product recommendations, create effective bundles, and improve marketing strategies, ultimately enhancing customer experience and boosting revenue.

+---

 ## Project Objective

-The primary objective of this analysis is to:
+The primary objectives of this analysis are to:

+* Utilize a large-scale, real-world e-commerce dataset (`thelook_ecommerce`) on BigQuery to perform an MBA.
 * Identify **association rules** between products (e.g., "Customers who buy Product A also tend to buy Product B").

-* Calculate key metrics like **Support** and **Confidence** for these rules.
+* Calculate key association rule metrics: **Support** and **Confidence**.

-* Translate these data-driven insights into actionable **business recommendations** for a retail store.
+* Derive actionable **business recommendations** based on the discovered purchasing patterns.

+---

 ## Key Concepts

-* **Market Basket Analysis (MBA):** A data mining technique used to discover relationships between items in large datasets.
-It identifies combinations of items that frequently occur together in transactions.
+* **Market Basket Analysis (MBA):** A data mining technique used to uncover relationships between items that are frequently purchased together in transactions.

-* **Support:** Indicates how frequently an itemset appears in all transactions.
+* **Support:** Indicates how frequently an itemset (a combination of products) appears across all transactions.
     * `Support(X) = (Number of transactions containing X) / (Total number of transactions)`
 * **Confidence:** Measures the likelihood that a customer will buy item Y given that they have already bought item X.
     * `Confidence(X -> Y) = (Number of transactions containing X and Y) / (Number of transactions containing X)`

+---

 ## Dataset

-The analysis utilizes a simulated transactional dataset stored in a SQL table.
-The `SalesTransactions` table contains the following columns:

-* `TransactionID` (INT): Unique identifier for each customer transaction.
+This analysis uses the **`thelook_ecommerce` public dataset** available in Google BigQuery.
+This dataset simulates transactional data from an e-commerce platform.

+The primary table used is `bigquery-public-data.thelook_ecommerce.order_items`, which contains individual product entries for each order.
+Key columns utilized include:

+* `order_id`: Serves as the unique transaction identifier.
-* `ProductID` (INT): Unique identifier for each product.
+* `product_id`: Unique identifier for each product.

-* `ProductName` (VARCHAR): The name of the product.
+* `product_name`: The descriptive name of the product.

-An example of the data structure and sample records are provided within the SQL script.
+---

 ## Tools Used

-* **SQL Database:** Any relational database management system (e.g., PostgreSQL, MySQL, SQL Server, SQLite) capable of running standard SQL queries.

-* **SQL Client:** For executing queries (e.g., DBeaver, SQL Developer, pgAdmin, or even a command-line client).
+* **Google BigQuery:** Google's fully managed, serverless data warehouse, used for storing and querying the large-scale `thelook_ecommerce` dataset.
+* **Standard SQL:** For writing and executing the analytical queries.
+* **Google Cloud Console / BigQuery UI:** For interacting with BigQuery and running queries.

+---

 ## Methodology

-The Market Basket Analysis was performed using a series of SQL queries:
+The Market Basket Analysis was performed using a series of SQL queries executed directly within Google BigQuery:

-1. **Data Setup:** Created the `SalesTransactions` table and populated it with sample data representing customer purchases.

-2. **Total Transaction Count:** Calculated the total number of unique transactions to serve as a denominator for Support calculations.
+1.  **Total Order Count:** Determined the total number of unique orders in the dataset to serve as the denominator for Support calculations.

-3. **Item Pair Identification:** Used a self-join on the `SalesTransactions` table to identify all distinct pairs of products purchased within the same transaction.
-Filters were applied to exclude duplicate pairs (e.g., (A, B) and (B, A)) and ensure pairs involved different products.
+2.  **Item Pair Identification:** A self-join on the `order_items` table was performed to identify all distinct pairs of products purchased within the same order.
+This step ensures that each pair (A, B) is counted only once, and that `product_id` is used to prevent self-pairing.

-4. **Pair Support Calculation:** Determined the `Support` for each identified item pair by counting transactions containing both items and dividing by the total number of transactions.
-A minimum support threshold was applied to focus on frequent patterns.
+3.  **Pair Support Calculation:** The `Support` for each identified item pair was calculated by counting the number of orders containing both items and dividing by the total number of orders.
+A practical minimum support threshold was applied (`HAVING COUNT(DISTINCT order_id) >= [threshold]`) to focus on statistically significant and frequent patterns, given the large dataset size.

-5. **Confidence Calculation:** For each significant rule (X -> Y), `Confidence` was calculated by dividing the number of transactions containing both X and Y by the number of transactions containing X. This step involved a Common Table Expression (CTE) to efficiently combine item pair counts with individual item counts.
+4.  **Confidence Calculation:** For each significant rule (X -> Y), `Confidence` was calculated by dividing the number of orders containing both X and Y by the number of orders containing only X. This involved using Common Table Expressions (CTEs) to efficiently manage intermediate results for pair counts and individual item counts.
+Filtering was applied to focus on rules exceeding specific support thresholds for both the pair and the antecedent.

+---

 ## Key Insights & Business Recommendations

-The analysis revealed several strong association rules, providing actionable insights for the retail business.
-For instance, based on the sample data, some top rules include:

-* **Rule: `Shampoo` -> `Conditioner` (Confidence: 1.00)**

-  * **Insight:** When a customer buys Shampoo, they invariably buy Conditioner.

-  * **Recommendation:**

-    * **Product Placement:** Always place Shampoo and Conditioner next to each other.

-    * **Bundling:** Offer Shampoo and Conditioner as a bundled package at a slightly reduced price.

-    * **Inventory Management:** Ensure both products are consistently in stock to avoid lost sales of either item.

-* **Rule: `Eggs` -> `Milk` (Confidence: 1.00)**

-  * **Insight:** Every time a customer purchases Eggs, they also purchase Milk.

-  * **Recommendation:**

-    * **Cross-Promotions:** Implement "buy eggs, get a discount on milk" promotions.

-    * **Layout:** Consider strategic placement to facilitate these co-purchases.

-* **Rule: `Milk` -> `Bread` (Confidence: 0.67)**

-  * **Insight:** Customers buying Milk have a high likelihood (67%) of also buying Bread.

-  * **Recommendation:**

-    * **Checkout Suggestions:** Prompt cashiers or online systems to suggest Bread when Milk is scanned.

-    * **End-Cap Displays:** Feature both items together in high-traffic areas.

-These insights allow the business to:
+By analyzing product co-occurrence patterns from the `thelook_ecommerce` dataset, the business can gain valuable insights.
+While specific outcomes depend on the exact BigQuery query results and chosen thresholds, typical actionable recommendations might include:

-* **Optimize Store Layout:** Place highly associated items closer together.
+* **Optimized Product Placement:** Strategically placing highly associated items closer together on e-commerce pages (e.g., "Customers who bought X also bought Y" sections).

-* **Enhance Cross-Selling:** Develop targeted recommendations and promotions.
+* **Enhanced Cross-Selling:** Developing targeted product recommendations and personalized prompts based on items already in a customer's cart or purchase history.
+* **Effective Bundling Strategies:** Creating attractive product bundles (e.g., "Buy X and get Y for a discount") for items with high confidence scores.

-* **Improve Inventory Management:** Forecast demand for associated items more accurately.
+* **Improved Inventory Management:** More accurately forecasting demand for complementary products, ensuring both are in stock.

-* **Increase Sales & Customer Satisfaction:** By making it easier for customers to find related products.
+* **Targeted Marketing Campaigns:** Designing promotions and advertisements that feature groups of commonly purchased products.

+These insights directly contribute to increasing average order value, improving customer satisfaction, and optimizing overall e-commerce operations.

+---

 ## How to Run the Project

-1. **Set Up Database:**

-   * Connect to your preferred SQL database (e.g., PostgreSQL, MySQL).

-   * Execute the `create_and_insert_data.sql` script (or copy the `CREATE TABLE` and `INSERT` statements from this README) to create the `SalesTransactions` table and populate it.
+1.  **Access BigQuery:**
+    * Navigate to the Google Cloud Console and open the BigQuery UI.
+    * Ensure you have a Google Cloud project with billing enabled (though querying public datasets usually incurs minimal to no cost).
 2.  **Run Analysis Queries:**

-   * Execute the analysis queries (e.g., for calculating total transactions, item pair support, and rule confidence) provided in `market_basket_analysis_queries.sql` (or directly from this README) in your SQL client.
+    * In the BigQuery query editor, paste and execute the SQL queries provided (similar to the ones discussed in the previous conversation) to perform the Market Basket Analysis on the `bigquery-public-data.thelook_ecommerce.order_items` table.
+    * Remember to adjust the `HAVING` clause thresholds in the queries based on the scale of the dataset to get relevant results.

-3. **Review Results:** Examine the output of the queries, particularly the confidence scores, to identify strong association rules.
+3.  **Review Results:** Examine the output of the confidence query to identify strong association rules and derive business insights.

+---

 ## Future Enhancements

-* **Lift Calculation:** Implement calculation of the `Lift` metric, which provides a more robust measure of association by accounting for the popularity of the consequent.
+* **Lift Metric:** Implement the calculation of the `Lift` metric in SQL, which provides a more nuanced understanding of an association rule's strength by controlling for the individual popularity of items.

-* **Larger Datasets:** Apply the analysis to a significantly larger, real-world transactional dataset to identify more complex patterns.

-* **Visualization:** Integrate with a data visualization tool (e.g., Tableau, Power BI) to create interactive dashboards of association rules.
+* **Visualizations:** Connect BigQuery to a business intelligence tool (e.g., Looker Studio, Tableau, Power BI) to create interactive dashboards visualizing the top association rules.

-* **More Complex Itemsets:** Extend the analysis to find associations between itemsets of size 3 or more (requires more complex SQL or an external tool for large scale).

-Feel free to explore the SQL queries and adapt them for your own datasets!
+* **Temporal Analysis:** Incorporate time-based analysis to understand how purchasing patterns change seasonally or over time.
+* **Itemsets of Size 3+:** Extend the SQL queries to identify and analyze associations involving three or more products for deeper insights (this can become computationally intensive for very large datasets and may benefit from specialized libraries in Python if SQL performance becomes a bottleneck).

+---

+This project demonstrates strong SQL skills, experience with large-scale data platforms like BigQuery, and the ability to translate data insights into practical business strategies.